 This term falls within the analysis DAFO along with weaknesses, threats and opportunities.

 - Logistics: refers to the manufacturing capacity and the costs incurred during the creative phase, as well as getting the product or service into the hands of the consumer.

 - Innovation: commitment to new technologies in an attempt to adapt to market needs.
 It seeks to be the first to set new trends and anticipate future demands in the market.

-- Staff: have a large staff, capable of being motivated and offering optimal performance in all kinds of situations, will ensure the success of the business.
+- Staff: having a large staff, capable of being motivated and offering optimal performance in all kinds of situations, will ensure the success of the business.